Different Types of Shock: Signs, Symptoms, Treatment, & Causes

 If neurogenic shock is left untreated, it can cause irreversible tissue damage and death.
 Seek immediate medical treatment, if you begin experiencing any of these symptoms mentioned above.

-Overall Management of Shock
+Management of Shock

 Overall management explains in general how you can treat different types of shock.
 Before proceeding with the shock treatment, your first and foremost course of action should be to call 911 or any other local emergency number of your respective country to get immediate medication attention.